python-ldap/python-ldap/Doc/reference/ldap.rst

    The *dn* and *attr* arguments are text strings; see :ref:`bytes_mode`.

+.. py:method:: LDAPObject.connect() -> None

+  Opens a connection to the server if one is not established already.
+If that fails, an instance of :py:exc:`ldap.LDAPError` is raised.

+  Requires libldap 2.5+ and will fail with :py:exc:`NotImplementedError` if that is not met.

 .. py:method:: LDAPObject.delete(dn) -> int

 .. py:method::  LDAPObject.delete_s(dn) -> None